Lab 5: Experimental Methodology and Scientific Reporting

 BLS is very sensitive to the hyperparameters, so you must use the ones provided here.

-Ensure that your script can be called with scripts/run_bls.py kepler-* and that it reports the match found.
+Ensure that your script can be called with scripts/run_bls.py kepler-* where * is an id (i.e., kepler-8, kepler-17, etc.), and that it reports the BLS match.
 Check that the BLS output is consistent with the characteristics of the Kepler 8b exoplanet.

 Principle behind the Kepler exoplanet detection system.